 - Students are able to articulate the dance experience and situate creative works by themselves and others in the larger field of dance both theoretically and aesthetically.

 - Students apply broad knowledge and experiences to dance-making and demonstrate a developed sense of what constitutes a serious work of dance with coherent and embodied goals and ideas.

 - Graduates are prepared to successfully participate in the dance field as performers, choreographers, graduate students and/or scholars.

 - Students are able to perform 400-level (advanced level) exit competencies in dance technique.
 A minimum of two semesters of DAN 402 is required.
 A minimum of two semesters of DAN 401 is required.

 - Students display an integrated and comprehensive knowledge of the dance field -- historical, cultural, theoretical and aesthetic, practical and pedagogic.

-Download the Dance Performance and Choreography Curriculum Guide (PDF) that shows the course required for this degree.
+Download the BFA Dance Performance and Choreography Degree Plan (PDF) that shows the course required for this degree.